hotwired/turbo-site/_source/handbook/06_building.md

 })
 ```

-Annotate elements with `data-turbo-cache="false"` if you do not want Turbo to cache specific elements.
+Annotate elements with `data-turbo-cache="false"` if you do not want Turbo to cache them.
+This is helpful for temporary elements, like flash notices.

 ### Detecting When a Preview is Visible